johntrogan/defender-docs/defender-endpoint/linux-support-perf.md

 ## Troubleshoot performance issues using Hot Event Sources

 **Applies to:**
--  Performance issues in files and executables which are consuming most CPU cycles.
+-  Performance issues in files and executables which are consuming most CPU cycles in the entire filesystem.

 Hot event sources is a feature that allows customers to identify which process or directory is responsible for high resource consumption.
 To investigate which process/executable is generating the most noise, follow the steps below.